16 of the best high-fiber foods for a healthy gut!

 One cup of cooked Brussels sprouts contains 6 grams of fiber (14).

 If you ever had a chia pet, you were nurturing a fiber-rich seed!

 One ounce of chia seeds (a little under 3 Tbsp) has about 10 grams of fiber.

 But these little bitty seeds also contain bone-boosting calcium and are a rich source of omega-3 fatty acids, which are very good for our heart and brain health (15).

-You can easily add these to your oatmeal, yogurt, cold cereal, or sprinkled on a salad or soup.
+You can easily add these to your oatmeal, yogurt, or cold cereal, or sprinkled them on a salad or soup.

 They don’t taste like much of anything, but they do have a slight crunch, so they are perfect to stir into a variety of foods.

 You can also soak them overnight in milk to make a healthy pudding that you can top with fruit in the morning.